justinhoward/strudel/README.md

 ## Why another DI framework?

 Strudel is not a framework.
 It's one class that serves as a container only.
 No auto-injection.
-That means no polluting your classes with garbage injection metaprogramming.
+That means no polluting your classes with injection metaprogramming.
 You have full, explicit control over how your services are constructed.